jedjoud10/VoxelTerrain/README.md

   - We can now compute 64 chunks on the GPU all at *once* in the same compute dispatch instead of 8.
 This speeds up meshing a lot since we catch empty chunks and discard them early.
   - Faster rendering (less triangles).
 Does make mushy terrain since we don't have any proper terrain-wide normals but I'm only going to use this for low-poly games so whatever lol.
   - MUCH MUCH MUCH FASTER MESH COLLIDER BAKING!!!!
 (8ms vs 40ms) Why is it so fucking slow with a chunk size of 64???
 Unity ECS Physics gotta lock in frfr.
 - Async Compute Queue Support (DX12 works on Win11, Vulkan not workey (plus also very slow for some reason)) with fallback to normal queues.
+Used for practically all the new compute shaders
 - Proper Surface Nets Skirts by running 2D and 1D S.N on the chunk boundary.
 Skirt entities are enabled/disabled based on the direction that they face relative to the octree loader position.
   - Implemented fallback normals system for flat shading so that skirts aren't as visible when you use DDY/DDX normals
 - Graph system.
 You can write the voxel generation code in C# and a *transplire* will compile it to HLSL in the editor which will then compile to GPU executable code.Basically a preprocessor "find and replace" but on steroids